Happy Birthday Divyanka Tripathi! Did You Know Pankaj Played Cupid In Her & Vivek’s Love Story?

 While Divyanka calls Vivek, ‘jaan', he calls her, ‘Dew'.
 When asked as to which was their most memorable date, Vivek said that it was the day, when he first met her.
 He said, "She was very sweet to me.
 We kept talking and when we became a little comfortable with each other, we went for a long walk.
 That's my memorable first date with her."
 While Divyanka's memorable moment was the proposal day ‘December 14'.

-The couple got engaged on January 15, 2015, and tied knot in July.
-Everyone is aware how grand the wedding was!
+The couple got engaged on January 15, 2015, and tied the knot in July the same year.
+Everyone is aware of how grand the wedding was!

 Yeh Hai Mohabbatein End: Vivek Thanks YHM For Giving His Wife!